lemonwater600ml/60001/README.md

+""" Hello!
-""" This is my solution to problem set of MIT OCW 6.0001.
+	This is my solution to problem set of MIT OCW 6.0001.
 	I preserved all comments left by the TA so that you can differentiate which parts are written by me."""

 PS1c is my first step to python and coding.
 It calculates the saving per month for your goal such as a house.
 I learned to use: